Drinking, Wisconsin

 Read more about another historic Wisconsin Brewery tour we took at Jacob Leinenkugel Brewing Company in Chippewa Falls.

-Take a Self-Guided Tour
+Taking a Self-Guided Tour of Potosi Brewing Company

-Brewery tours are available on Saturday and Sunday.
-The cost is $15 and includes a pint glass from the gift shop, a pint from the Brewpub, and a year-long pass to the National Brewery Museum & Library.
+Admission is $25 and includes a pint glass from the gift shop, a pint from the Brewpub, and a year-long pass to the National Brewery Museum & Library.

-Potosi Transportation Museum
+The Potosi Transportation Museum Experience

 We started with the history of the Potosi Transportation Museum.
-The displays explain the history of the brewery that operated from 1852 – 1972.
+The displays explain the brewery’s history from 1852 to 1972.
 Potosi was brought back to life in the 2000s and is now thriving.
-This portion of the museum shows the various ways that Potosi Beer was transported throughout the years including horse-drawn wagons, steamboat rail cars, and delivery trucks.

-The Potosi Beer Cave
+Looking at The Potosi Beer Cave

 National Brewery Museum

 As craft beer lovers, to say we were aware of the National Brewery Museum would be a lie.
-We had no clue this existed and was located so close to home in the Southwest corner of Wisconsin.
+We had no clue this existed and was close to home in the Southwest corner of Wisconsin.
 Nor had we heard of the American Breweriana Association (ABA).

 American Breweriana Association